 And look, our path to winning the House back goes the same direction as Donald Trump's path for the White House.

-And when you look at the early voting, the energy on the ground in these swing states, I think President Trump uh can actually win Scranton, Pennsylvania.
+And when you look at the early voting, the energy on the ground in these swing states, I think President Trump can actually win Scranton, Pennsylvania.

-And so you see it at the rallies, you see it everywhere you go, and it's real, just like four years ago.
+And it's real, just like four years ago.

-Well, I think it's real too.
+Well, I think it's real, too.

-Uh how do you see and how do you interpret the early voting Democrats apparently in a panic mode because in states like Florida, especially Miami Dade and states now like North Carolina, Nevada and Georgia and elsewhere, uh early voting, while they thought they had a huge early voting advantage, that is now tr you know what has transpired since day one is Republicans have made major strides catching up and usually win day of voting.
+Democrats apparently in a panic mode because in states like Florida, especially Miami-Dade, in states now like North Carolina, Nevada, and Georgia and elsewhere, early voting, while they thought they had a huge early voting advantage, that is now, you know, what has transpired since day one is Republicans have made major strides catching up and usually win day of voting.

 Right.